coinrange/Hebe-Web/README.md

 The node receiving the block in the network will verify the payload value of this block, generate an account, and all the signature information of the block.
 In the case where multiple blocks are generated, the node will select the block with the highest cumulative difficulty value as the final block.
 Because the block data is shared between the nodes, by checking the difficulty value of the block, the invalid branch will be Will be removed.

 Balance lease
-As the effective balance of the account affects the forging ability of the account, it is feasible to lease the forging ability of the account to other accounts, but without losing control of the HEBE coin.
+As the effective balance of the account affects the forging ability of the account, it is feasible to lease the forging ability of the account to other accounts, but without losing control of the RangeCoin.
 Initiating an account control type transaction, the account lessor will temporarily lose the effective forging amount, and the account receiving the rental capacity will increase the corresponding forging capacity value; the receiver will lose these additional forging balances when the lease expires , These balances will be returned to the previous lessor.

 An account with a rental balance makes it easier to forge blocks and earn more fees.
 But these costs are not evenly distributed to each lessor.
 The system allows the existence of forged pools that are not trusted by the system, and these forged pools can pay back to the participants.